fkyros/fdf/README.md

 we rather buffer everything onto an image where we input all the information we want, and then draw everything at once.

 ##### writing our own pixel\_put for mlx images
-in order to write on the proper place of the window, we need to calculate where on memory is this pixel located
+in order to write on the proper place of the window image, we need to calculate where on memory is this pixel located

 given two coordinates (a point, make sure its in bounds of the window size!!) and the mlx\_image memory direction, we can calculate the position in the window with: